dokterdok/Continuity-Activation-Tool/README.md

 ## Features
 * Activate Continuity: Does a Continuity compatibility check, makes a backup of the Systems kexts before and after patching, applies patches relevant to the current configuration.
 * System Diagnostic: Produces a report of the current system parameters influencing Continuity.
 * Uninstall: Rolls back any changes applied by the tool.
 It firsts looks for previous backups made with the tool, and if it can't find any, kexts from the OS X Recovery Disk are reinstalled.
-It will only reactivate OS kext signature protection if it is sure that all system kexts installed are signed and valid, to prevent potential booting issues with 3rd party tools or hardware.
+It will only reactivate OS kext signature protection if it is sure that all system kexts installed are signed and valid, to prevent potential boot time issues with 3rd party tools or hardware.

 ## Warning
 * You should exercise caution when using the Continuity Activation Tool, as it moves around low level files and there's a possibility it could cause problems.
 Using this tool is at your own risk.
 Always use the latest version of the tool to avoid issues.